 To solve these conflicts with keyboard shortcuts used by different Windows apps, open the Radeon Software as shown earlier.
 Then, click or tap on the Settings icon from the top-right corner and go to the Hotkeys tab.
 Here you find all the keyboard shortcuts used by Radeon Software, including those interfering with the apps you use.

 Find the keyboard shortcut that you want to fix and click on it.
-Then, Radeon Software asks you to press a key to assign it as the new keyboard shortcut or to press Delete to unbind the existing shortcut.
+Then, Radeon Software asks you to press a key to assign it as the new keyboard shortcut or press Delete to unbind the current shortcut.
 Press Delete on your keyboard, and Radeon Software no longer uses that keyboard shortcut.

 From now on, the Radeon Software overlay should no longer interfere with the keyboard shortcuts from your preferred Windows apps.

 TIP: If you want to squeeze the maximum performance from your Windows 10 games, read about Game Mode in Windows 10 and what it can do for gamers.